Stockton University

-Stockton University is a public university in Galloway Township, New Jersey.
-It is part of New Jersey's public system of higher education.
+Stockton University is a public university in Galloway Township, New Jersey, United States.
+It is a part of New Jersey's public system of higher education.
 It is named for Richard Stockton, one of the New Jersey signers of the U.S. Declaration of Independence.
-Founded in 1969, Stockton accepted its charter class in 1971.
-At its opening in 1971, classes were held at the Mayflower Hotel in Atlantic City; the campus in Galloway Township began operating late in 1971.
-Nearly 10,000 students are enrolled at Stockton and it is accredited by the Middle States Commission on Higher Education.
+Founded in 1969, Stockton enrolled its first class in 1971.
+Stockton is accredited by the Middle States Commission on Higher Education.
+The university has a second campus in Atlantic City.